seankaila/IndividualProject2/README.md

 9. [Author](#Author)

 ## Brief
 This project is intended to demonstrate the knowledge from training with QA.
-To do this I was tasked to create an application that generates an object based upon a set of predefined rules, testing the application though unit testing & deploying the application using a CI server and Azure App Service.
+To do this I was tasked to create an application that generates an object based upon a set of predefined rules, testing the application though unit testing & deploying the application using Continuous Integration & Azure.

 ## Architecture